 - You are looking for the most budget-friendly accommodation.

-- The View Hotel is set in Rabat, a 15-minute drive from OLM Souissi Stage of Mawazine Festival, The View Hotel features air-conditioned rooms with free WiFi throughout the property.
+The View Hotel is set in Rabat, a 15-minute drive from OLM Souissi Stage of Mawazine Festival, The View Hotel features air-conditioned rooms with free WiFi throughout the property.
 Guests can enjoy the on-site restaurant.
-Free private parking is available on site.
+Free private parking is available on site.🔍MORE HOTELS IN HAY RIAD

-5. L’Ocean – Best Area to Stay in Rabat for Families
+5. L’Ocean, Where to Stay in Rabat for Families

 Quartier de l’Ocean west of Medina has an extensive coastal section with all the benefits that such a location provides.
 As a result, there are plenty of choices when it comes to accommodation.
 Those choices include quality hotels as well as apartments available for rent.

 The beach areas have been well developed as tourist numbers grew so families will find plenty for the kids to do, relaxing sea air, warm water, and lovely sand.
+This beach is a popular spot for surfing.
 Add the refreshment outlets and L’Ocean certainly deserves serious consideration.

 - You want a coastal location and all that offers